Home > Concerts > “Eternity”: Simone Kermes (soprano, Germany), Gianluca Geremia (theorbo, Italy)

 More

 In 2017, S. Kermes founded her own orchestra, “Amici Veneziani”—the result of many years of close artistic collaboration with musicians.
-The fundamental principle of this ensemble is to unite quality and humanity, to experience them together, and to pass them on.
+The guiding principle of this ensemble is to unite quality and humanity, to experience them together, and to pass them on.

-The international press responded enthusiastically: “Kermes adorned melodies with baroque ornaments, exceptional coloratura, and bold high notes until Lady Gaga’s ‘Poker Face’ sounded even edgier than the original,” stated the daily “Süddeutsche Zeitung,” while the magazine “Concerti,” which selected it as album of the month, praised her for creating an “emotional rollercoaster that rolls from the ears straight to the heart.”
+The international press responded enthusiastically: “Kermes embellished melodies with Baroque ornaments, extraordinary coloratura, and bold high notes until Lady Gaga’s ‘Poker Face’ sounded even sharper than the original,” stated the daily Süddeutsche Zeitung, while the magazine Concerti, which selected it as its Album of the Month, praised the “emotional rollercoaster that rolls from the ears straight into the heart” she creates.

-He is a member of the ensemble “La Vaghezza.”
-With this ensemble, he won first prize at the international “Maurizio Pratola” competition (L’Aquila, 2016), as well as first prize, the audience prize, and the Bärenreiter prize at the Handel Competition (Göttingen, 2018).
-Currently, the ensemble is one of the ensembles in residence for the European project “Eeemerging.”
+He is a member of the ensemble “La Vaghezza”.
+With the ensemble, he won first place at the Maurizio Pratola International Competition (L’Aquila, 2016) and first place, the audience prize, and the Bärenreiter prize at the Handel Competition (Göttingen, 2018).
+The ensemble is currently one of the ensembles in residence for the European project “Eeemerging”.

-G. Geremia has worked with various ensembles, including: “Modo Antiquo,” “Il Pomo d’Oro,” “Venice Baroque Orchestra,” “Les Musiciens du Louvre,” “Mare Nostrum,” “I solisti della Cappella Marciana,” “Theresia Youth Baroque Orchestra,” “Orchestra dell’Accademia Nazionale di Santa Cecilia,” “Orchestra del Teatro La Fenice,” “Orchestra Sinfonica Nazionale della Rai,” “Orchestra del Maggio Musicale Fiorentino,” “Filarmonica Arturo Toscanini,” “Bayerische Kammerphilharmonie,” and “Konzerthaus Orchester Berlin.”
+G. Geremia has worked with various ensembles, including: “Modo Antiquo”, “Il Pomo d’Oro”, “Venice Baroque Orchestra”, “Les Musiciens du Louvre”, ” Mare Nostrum “, “I solisti della Cappella Marciana”, “Theresia Youth Baroque Orchestra”, “Orchestra dell’Accademia Nazionale di Santa Cecilia”, “Orchestra del Teatro La Fenice”, “Orchestra Sinfonica Nazionale della Rai”, “Orchestra del Maggio Musicale Fiorentino”, “Filarmonica Arturo Toscanini”, “Bayerische Kammerphilharmonie”, and “Konzerthaus Orchester Berlin”.

 Information partner: